NicolasH2/ggbrace/README.md

 # Location

-For stat_brace, the location of the brace is beside the data points.
+For `stat_brace`, the location of the brace is beside the data points.
 We can define how far away, where and how big the braces are.
-We can also define the bending, i.e. the curvature.
-This last parameter can also be set in geom_brace (not shown here).
+We can also define the `bending`, i.e. the curvature.
+This last parameter can also be set in `geom_brace` (not shown here).

 ```r
 plt + stat_brace(distance = 2) # the braces are put at a defined distance to the last data point of their group